 - Monitoring of logs for Red and Purple cards.
-These are recorded by the class teacher / lunchtime supervisor on CPOMs.
+These are recorded by on Scholar Pack and any purple cards or significant behavioural issues are written up as a CPOMS log.
 From this data we are able to identify trends and address any concerns. - Incident logs are also used to record any behavior that is unacceptable and how it was dealt with. - Report cards are also signed and recorded on CPOMs